hmc-cs111-spring2023/project-pc027/notebooks/Notebook1.md

 also helps organize my thoughts on dealing with any tiebreakers necessary in parsing the document using the end-user's instruction.

+Here is a direct link to the [docs folder](https://github.com/hmc-cs111-spring2023/organizer-pc027/tree/main/docs).

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do